The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Biennial ownership is a term used to describe a fractional share of ownership in a property.
 Applying primarily to timeshares, it allows the owner to use the property every other year.

 What is biennial ownership?

-In timeshare ownership, a biennial ownership is one in which the property owner has access to and use of a property every other year.
+In biennial ownership, a person participating in a timeshare home has access to and use of a property every other year.
 In comparison, an owner able to use it every year will have annual usage, and those who can use it two times a year will have biannual usage.

-In timeshares, numerous people buy points or weeks of time to use a property.
-Generally speaking, each owner buys a share or week of time in which he or she can use the property.
+In timeshares, numerous people buy points or weeks of time to use a property, usually a vacation home.
+Generally speaking, each owner buys a share or period of time in which they can use the residence.
 The timeshare purchase agreement outlines how much time the buyer will have to use the property each year.

 Those who buy a timeshare and wish to use it every other year will purchase biennial ownership.
-Most timeshares offer a week or more of use each year.
-These are annual ownership timeshares.
-Some provide use two times a year.
-This is a biannual ownership.
+Most timeshares offer a week or more of use each year — annual ownership timeshares.
+Some provide use twice a year — biannual ownership.
 It is possible for other ownership types to be offered, including multiple visits per year, and others that divide the length of time out over several years.

-In most biennial ownership contracts, the purchase agreement will assign years for the buyer, such as even or odd years of use.
+In most biennial ownership contracts, the purchase agreement will assign years for the buyer, specifying even or odd years.
 In most situations, the more frequent the access, the more expensive the purchase price of the timeshare.

 What are the pros and cons of biennial ownership?